-Cleaning a coffee maker is fairly simple and straightforward.
+Cleaning a coffee maker is fairly simple and straight forward.
 Even still it’s something that most people either never do properly or simply don’t do at all.

 For one, water slowly leaves mineral buildup in the lines, heating element, and pump.
 This slowly leads to poor water heating and slow brewing.
 Inadequate water heat will lower the flavor extraction during the brew leading to poor tasting coffee.
 The mineral deposits can also lead to poor taste if they build up enough.

 Similarly the coffee and grind itself will leave behind oils in the filter basket, pot, and even the water chamber (assuming you use the pot to fill the chamber).
 The oils and residue left behind will become old and rancid and buildup over time negatively affecting the flavor of your coffee.
 If you care about getting a good tasting cup then you really need to be cleaning your machine on a regular basis.

 Luckily it’s cheap and easy to do so with plain old inexpensive white vinegar.
 Here’s a video I made to help show you the process it’s short and too the point.
 Below the video I’ll point out in writing the important things to keep in mind.

 If you’re going to be cleaning out your machine with vinegar make sure you do it on a day where you can be around the pot for a good hour or so.
 Putting a vinegar water mixture through the brewing cycle may only take 10 min or so to complete but you will want to let the pot soak in it for a few minutes afterwards and then you’ll want to run another cycle or three of plain water to flush the vinegar from the mechanism.